 As you prepare to solicit donations online:

-- Always register in your state of incorporation.
+- Always register in your jurisdiction of incorporation.

-- Soliciting through a charity portal alone such as www1.networkforgood.com does not trigger registration.
-That is because it is a donor-advised fund that exists to distribute funds to other nonprofits.
+- Soliciting strictly through a charity portal that’s backed by a donor-advised fund does not trigger registration.
+Network For Good and Amazonsmile are common examples.
 Technically the donation is given to the fund as the payee.
 Scrutinize any website before assuming it is a donor-advised fund; their fine print may pass the burden of charitable registration on to you.

-- You can use social media to send out information about your nonprofit's activites without needing to register.
-When your language invites solicitation, you do need to register.
-A fan promoting donation independent of the nonprofit does not trigger registration.
+- You can use social media to send out information about your organization’s activities without needing to register.
+However, when your language invites solicitation, you do need to register.
+A fan promoting donations independent of the nonprofit does not trigger registration.
 (Please note, California will require charitable solicitation registration within 30 days of receiving a donation, regardless of whether the donation was solicited.)